Pendle Borough Council: History

 The borough and its council were created in 1974 under the Local Government Act 1972.

 In March 2013, Brian Cookson retired from his position as Executive Director for Regeneration, a post he had held for nine years, in parallel with that of President of British Cycling from 2007 onwards.
 He subsequently became the President of the Union Cycliste Internationale (UCI), the world governing body for sports cycling from 2013-2017.

 In June 2017, a Conservative councilor, Rosemary Carroll, was suspended after sending a racist post on social media comparing Asians to dogs.
 This controversy expanded after the local elections in 2018, when the councilor was readmitted into the Conservative Party, allowing the Conservative party to gain a majority on the council.
 The Pendle Labour party accused the Pendle Conservative Party of condoning racism after the reinstatement.
 The Shadow Minister for Women and Equalities, Dawn Butler, called upon the Conservative Party Chairman, Brandon Lewis, to issue a statement saying that the councillor in question would not be part of the Conservative group on the council.
 This followed a statement from Lewis congratulating the Pendle Conservatives on winning a majority on the council.

-In April 2024, all of Labour’s 11 borough councillors in Pendle, including the leader of the council, quit the party.
+In April 2024, all of Labour's 11 borough councillors in Pendle, including the leader of the council, quit the party.

 Political control

 The council has been under no overall control since the 2023 election.
-A coalition of Labour and Liberal Democrat formed to run the council after that election.
-Following the Labour group all leaving their party, the coalition became an independent and Liberal Democrat coalition in April 2024.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: